Diagnostic Accuracy of Doppler Ultrasound in Ectopic Pregnancy

 Objective: To evaluate the diagnostic accuracy of Doppler ultrasound in the detection of ectopic pregnancy.

-Methodology: This prospective observational study was done at Faculty of Allied Health Sciences (The University of Lahore) with collaboration of different Hospitals for the data collection.
-Study was done during a period of one year from May 2019 to April 2020.
-All the pregnant women aged >17 years presenting with symptoms of ectopic pregnancy of either parity, were included.
-All patients underwent a color Doppler ultrasound using a dedicated machine.
+Methodology: This prospective observational study was conducted at PESSI Hospital, I-12, Islamabad, in collaboration with different hospitals for data collection.
+The study was carried out over a period of one year from October 2021 to September 2022.
+All pregnant women aged >17 years presenting with symptoms of ectopic pregnancy, regardless of parity, were included.
+All patients underwent color Doppler ultrasound using a dedicated machine.
 Subsequently, the patients were followed until they underwent surgical management, and the operative findings were meticulously recorded.
-The data was collected using a pre-designed proforma.
-Subsequently, the data was analyzed with SPSS version 20.
+Data were collected using a pre-designed proforma and analyzed with SPSS version 20.

-Results: The mean age of the participants was 31.53 years, and average gestational age was 6.03 weeks.
-35.0% of the participants have a positive family history.
-According to Color Doppler ultrasound findings, the majority of cases, 96.7% were identified as positive ectopic pregnancy, while as per the surgical findings, 93.3% of the cases confirmed as ectopic pregnancy.
-Sensitivity of color Doppler ultrasound was 100%, the specificity was 60%.
-The positive predictive value (PPV) was 94% and negative predictive value (NPV) was 100%, suggesting that there was a 100% chance that it was accurate in ruling out ectopic pregnancy.
+Results: The mean age of the participants was 31.53 years, and the average gestational age was 6.03 weeks.
+35.0% of the participants had a positive family history.
+According to color Doppler ultrasound findings, the majority of cases (96.7%) were identified as positive for ectopic pregnancy, while surgical findings confirmed ectopic pregnancy in 93.3% of cases.
+The sensitivity of color Doppler ultrasound was 100%, specificity was 60%.
+The positive predictive value (PPV) was 94% and negative predictive value (NPV) was 100%, suggesting that it was 100% accurate in ruling out ectopic pregnancy.

-Conclusion: Color Doppler ultrasound found to be highly sensitive, reliable and noninvasive tool in diagnosing ectopic pregnancy.
-The findings cannot be applied definitively due to limitations, particularly the small sample size.
-To establish the findings' strength, further large-scale studies are strongly recommended for validation and confirmation.
+Conclusion: Color Doppler ultrasound was found to be a highly sensitive, reliable, and noninvasive tool in diagnosing ectopic pregnancy.
+However, the findings cannot be definitively applied due to limitations, particularly the small sample size.
+Further large-scale studies are strongly recommended for validation and confirmation of the findings.

 Published